MuhammadSaqlain0978/JavaScript/README.md

 JavaScript Course

-This is for Git Course Practice and Notes
+This is for Git Course Practice
 ~ here I Learned how to upload a local project from machine to remote repo on git
 1. create repo on github
 2. work on your project at local